Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: OGBench Experiment Details

 We use LINEX losses \citep{garg2023extremeqlearningmaxentrl, parsian2002estimation} to parameterize the Bregman divergence in $\mathcal{L}_{\mathcal{T}_\beta}$, and to prevent exploding gradients, we set the

 We use a batch size of 256 for \Method, and we use NVIDIA A6000 GPUs for our experiments.
 For state-based environments, it takes around 2.5 hours to finish both training and evaluation.
 For pixel-based environments, it takes 6 hours to complete both training and evaluation.
+During policy training, we found out that instead of using a larger batch size and randomly shuffle future states, as done by previous implementations \citep{park2025ogbench}, we achieved better performance by calculating the pairwise distance between each state and future state, at the cost of lower batch size but more comparisons between states.